Fixture Wire Is Available In Sizes From: Complete Guide

 Add up the wattage of every bulb or LED module in the fixture.
 Convert watts to amps using the formula:

 Longer runs can cause voltage drop.
-Use a voltage drop calculator or the rule of thumb: keep drop under 3% for most lighting circuits. -
+Use a voltage drop calculator or the rule of thumb: keep drop under 3% for most lighting circuits Simple, but easy to overlook.
+That alone is useful..

 Refer to your local electrical code or NEC tables.
-They’ll give you the minimum gauge for the calculated amperage and distance Still holds up.. -
+They’ll give you the minimum gauge for the calculated amperage and distance Took long enough..

 Pick a gauge that’s one step larger (thicker) than the minimum.
-That way you’re covered if the fixture’s actual draw is slightly higher than rated And that's really what it comes down to.. -
+That way you’re covered if the fixture’s actual draw is slightly higher than rated Small thing, real impact.
+Took long enough..

 For indoor fixtures, PVC or low‑temperature silicone insulation is common.
-If you’re running wire outdoors or in a damp area, opt for XLPE or a water‑resistant rating It's one of those things that adds up.
-Took long enough..
+If you’re running wire outdoors or in a damp area, opt for XLPE or a water‑resistant rating.

 Practical Example